JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Chang brothers and serial killer be resistant to Blood Purge.
 Disabled Vision of Death, Suicide and Mass Suicide for the zombies.
 Mentioned light amplification effects of Auspex and Divine Vision.
-Disabled Obfuscate and Protean warform combi to avoid exit freeze.
+Disabled Obfuscating the Protean warform to avoid freeze on exit.

 Items:
 +Made it possible to give redundant items to NPCs and removed others.